Canada rejigs inflation measures for post-pandemic life By Reuters - Up News Info

 “If it puts more weight on something that generally has a higher inflation rate, and takes away some of the weighting on things that just generally over many years have lower inflation, you are going to see the monthly numbers perk up,” he said.

-Statscan rejigs the weights of its CPI basket on a semi-annual basis, with the 2021 update delayed by six months due to the COVID-19 pandemic.
+Statscan rejigs the weights of its CPI basket on a biennial basis, with the 2021 update delayed by six months due to the COVID-19 pandemic.

 For the first time, the agency is using real world inputs – like price scanners at grocery stores – and actual consumer outlays, along with its traditional survey of household spending, to determine the new weightings.